unibo-spe/spe-slides/content/09-containerization/_index.md

             volume_name:
                 external: true
                 name: "the name used when creating the volume"
-                # this may be different than volume_name
+                # this may be different from volume_name
         ```

 - in any case, the volume's mount point should be specified at the service level: